lukso-network/tools-mock-relayer/README.md

 This project allows to handle multiple quota modes based on an ENV parameter `QUOTA_MODE` If you do not provide specific `QUOTA_MODE` default value will be `DummyQuota`.
-For all available `QUOTA_MODES` see [THIS FILE](src/modules/quota/quota.service.ts)
+For all available `QUOTA_MODES` see [THIS FILE](src/modules/quota/quota.service.ts) `QUOTA_TOKEN_ADDRESS` Should be an address to the LSP7 token, that will be representing the usage.

 #### POST `/execute`